spol-bf/terraform-github-repository/README.md

 - [**`rulesets`**](#var-rulesets): *(Optional `list(ruleset)`)*<a name="var-rulesets"></a>

-  Repository-level rulesets applied to this repository.
+  Configure repository-level rulesets (GitHub rulesets API).
+Each element represents one ruleset applied to this repository.
+  Requires a token with repository administration rights (or GitHub App with equivalent permissions).
+  Existing rulesets can be imported with `terraform import github_repository_ruleset.ruleset["00-my-ruleset"] <repo_name>:<ruleset_id>`.

+  Default is `[]`.

   Each `ruleset` object in the list accepts the following attributes: